-3. If your application is refused, there is no refund of the fees you paid for the health checks;

-After you lodge your application at our, and if necessary, your Case Officer will invite you to undergo the health checks forms and instructions and a referral letter/email to the Embassy doctor.
+After you lodge your application at our, and if necessary, your Case Officer will invite you to undergo the health checks and wiil provide you with all relevant information and referrals.
 The system is very efficient and you can normally arrange an appointment with one of the Embassy doctors within less than a week.

 The health requirement is only one of the legal criteria that must be met before a visa may be granted.
 That is, if you meet the health criteria but fail to meet one of the other criteria your application will be rejected.
 A refund of the health check fees cannot be paid.

-# Updated text